 Who We Are

-JOY is made up of high-school students who are looking to make a positive change in their communities.
+JOY is made up of teenagers who are looking to make a positive change in their communities.
 We come from different cultural backgrounds which help us understand other youth in our communities, and how we feel as minorities, in a rural setting that can be so isolated.
 At the beginning of every year, we pick three committees for three main topics, one of which is usually farmworkers’ rights.
-For example, JOY chose racism in schools, racial profiling, and farmworker rights last year.
+For example, JOY chose racism in local institutions, racial profiling, and farmworker rights last year.
 These issues are important to us because we want migrant workers and their children to have a voice and feel part of the community.
 With these places to turn to, people will have the courage to stand up for their beliefs to advance society towards a better future.
 We strive for justice through performing arts in order to create systemic change.
 Performing arts encompasses everything from theater and spoken word to music.

 (Download Brochure Here)